synapse-gateway/synapse-builder/README.md

 There are two versions of the Gateway Manager, one for configuration and the other for production.
 There are some key distinctions between the two as explained below.

-## Managing Users
+### Managing Users

 During configuration, only the root user is able to log in and no user accounts can be created.
 Therefore, this version does not have a user management tab.
 In the production version, however, root/admin users are able to view a “Manage Users” tab which will allow them to create and delete additional users.
 When creating a user, the admin is able to specify whether the new user will be an admin or not.
-The difference between an admin and non-admin user is that users with admin privileges are the only ones able to add and manage users in production but all users are able to view metrics/logs in production.
+The difference between an admin and non-admin user is that users with admin privileges are the only ones able to add and manage users in production, but all users are able to view metrics/logs in production.

-## Synapse Configuration
+### Synapse Configuration

 The other key distinction between the production and configuration Gateway Manager is that the Synapse GraphQL Server can only be configured during configuration on your local machine.
 Once in production, the Gateway Manager no longer shows the Data Sources tab and loses the functionality of adding/deleting data sources from the gateway.
 Only the original root user is able to configure and modify the gateway in configuration locally before it is deployed